wnanbei/direwolf/articles/tutorial.md

 resp.Cookies
 ```

-If you want get request of response:
+If you want to get request of response:

 ```go
 resp.Request